akshaysanjeevk/akshaysanjeevk.github.io/index.md

 ---

 Hi!
-I am Akshay Sanjeev, a grad student at the (Institute of Mathematical Sciences(IMSc), Chennai)[https://www.imsc.res.in/].
+I am Akshay Sanjeev, a grad student at the (https://www.imsc.res.in/)[Institute of Mathematical Sciences(IMSc), Chennai].
 I work on the broad area of Complex Systems in Biology.

 #### [About Me](about)